List of birds of Sweden: Woodpeckers

 Woodpeckers are small to medium-sized birds with chisel-like beaks, short legs, stiff tails and long tongues used for capturing insects.
-Some species have feet with two toes pointing forward and two backward, while several species have only three toes.
+Most species have feet with two toes pointing forward and two backward, while species in the genera Picoides and Sasia have only three toes.
 Many woodpeckers have the habit of tapping noisily on tree trunks with their beaks.
+One species, the middle spotted woodpecker, used to breed in Sweden but has since become locally extinct.